Lime pulls escooters and Uber suspends pooled rides to help contain coronavirus

 Social distancing

-The Independent Drivers Guild (IDG), which represents for-hire drivers in New York City, yesterday called on city regulators to force Uber and Lyft to halt carpool services, given the increased risk of having multiple riders bound for different destinations packed into a vehicle together.
+The Independent Drivers Guild (IDG), which represents for-hire drivers in New York City, yesterday called on city regulators to force Uber and Lyft to halt carpool services, given the increased risk inherent in having multiple riders bound for different destinations packed into a vehicle together.

 “At a time when health authorities are urging social distancing, app companies should not be packing five strangers in a van,” opined IDG organizer Tina Raveneau.
 “For everyone’s health and safety, pool rides have to go.”

-Last week, two lawsuits were filed on behalf of ride-hailing drivers in California, accusing Uber and Lyft of endangering the public by discouraging potentially ill drivers from taking time off work — if they don’t work, they don’t get paid.
+Last week, two lawsuits were filed on behalf of ride-hailing drivers in California.
+The suits accused Uber and Lyft of endangering the public by doing little to encourage ill drivers to take time off work — if they don’t work, they don’t get paid.
 To counter this, Uber has committed to 14 days sick pay for drivers who are unable to work during the COVID-19 outbreak, either because they have caught the virus, are forced to self-isolate, or had their Uber account suspended due to public health advice.
 Similarly, Lyft has said it will “provide funds” to drivers who are diagnosed with COVID-19 or put into quarantine.

 Elsewhere, Chinese Uber rival Didi has put aside a $10 million fund for drivers who test positive for COVID-19 in most of the markets it operates in, including Australia, Brazil, Chile, Colombia, Costa Rica, Panama, Japan, and Mexico.

-However, giving a little bit of money to drivers who have — or could have — COVID-19 isn’t really a solution to the underlying problem.
-And suspending drivers’ accounts is arguably too little too late.
-Social distancing is widely regarded as the most effective weapon against further spread of the disease.
+However, giving a little bit of money to drivers who have — or could have — COVID-19 isn’t really a solution to the underlying problem, and suspending drivers’ accounts is arguably too little too late.
+That said, social distancing is widely regarded as the most effective weapon against further spread of the disease.

-Uber may be a better option than public transport in terms of minimizing contact with other people, but there are still real risks that the virus could spread through the millions of Uber cars that operate globally — whether as part of a carpool service or not.
-According to Reuters, Uber riders in the U.S. and Canada will start seeing a message in the app asking them whether their trip is essential, and they will also be asked to wash their hands before and after rides and to improve the ventilation by rolling down windows.
+Uber may be a better option than public transport in terms of minimizing contact with other people, but there are still real risks that the virus could spread through the millions of Uber cars operating globally — whether as part of a carpool service or not.

-As more cities go into lockdown in the coming days and weeks, don’t be surprised if Uber et al halt more of their services in the most affected locations.
+As more cities go into lockdown in the coming days and weeks, don’t be surprised if Uber and other mobility companies halt more of their services in the most affected locations.